About Pill Festival Band

 We have a wide range of ability to accommodate anyone from complete beginner upwards.

-Although the bands primary role is to encourage the development and performance of music in the village, it incidentally creates connections and friendships throughout the village, and is yet just one more activity in this diverse, and richly cultural community.
+Although the bands primary role is to encourage the development and performance of music in the local area, it incidentally creates connections and friendships throughout North Somerset and Bristol, and is yet just one more activity in this diverse, and richly cultural community.